 The central chassis of the ROV.
 Similar to a motor vehicle, the frame of the ROV will fundamentally define the vehicle in terms of its size, what it can carry, and through-frame lift capacity.

 The driving force of the ROV, there is usually between 5-8 of these on the vehicle enabling forward, back, lateral, and vertical movement.
-Many modern vehicles, especially in the portable class, have thrusters arranged in an orientation that enables the roll, pitch, and yaw of the vehicle as well.
+Many modern vehicles, especially in the portable class, have thrusters arranged in an orientation that enables the vehicle’s roll, pitch, and yaw.

-ROV Cameras are the primary way that a human operator can control the vehicle and see what is going on.
+ROV Cameras are the primary way a human operator can control the vehicle and see what is going on.
 Larger vehicles will have multiple cameras, especially in the work class category.
-Sometimes an ROV can get extra vision through a boom-mounted or manipulator mounted underwater camera.
+An ROV can get extra vision through a boom-mounted or manipulator-mounted underwater camera.